Almería is a small city in the southeast corner of Spain, often overlooked as a tourist destination.

 7. Walk down La Rambla

 One of the main streets of Almería, with beautiful gardens and a path stretching down towards the sea.
-Take a break under the trees or wander down on your way to the beach.
+Take a break under the trees and people watch or wander down on your way to the beach.

 8. See the Cable Inglés